SublimeText/TrailingSpaces/README.md

 ## Synopsis

 This is a [Sublime Text 2](http://www.sublimetext.com/2) plugin, with some support for ST3 as well (not official yet).
-It…
+It allows you to…

-**highlights trailing spaces and deletes them in a flash.**
+**highlight trailing spaces and delete them in a flash!**

 ST2 provides a way to automatically delete trailing spaces *upon file save*.
 Depending on your settings, it may be more handy to just highlight them and/or